daaronr/fundraising_data_pull/README.md

 *DR: The above needs clarification.
 The 'all_' files are no longer being created I think*

-The charities that this script uses (in effective_charities.csv) are all recommended by one or more organisations associated with effective altruism (although in some cases the lists only recommend targeting a particular part of the charity's work) [and see comment below].
+The charities that this script uses (in effective_charities.csv) are all recommended by one or more organisations associated with effective altruism (although in some cases the lists only recommend targeting a particular part of the charity's work) [and see comment below](#notes).

-(Note: we also give a broader list in the file effective_charities_plus, including some additional international mega-charities like MSF.)

 *[Note, 4 Aug 2018: ATM both lists seem to include the international megacharities]*